Questions and Statements from the Public

-Members of the public who live, work, attend an educational establishment or own or lease land in the Borough may submit a written question to, or ask a question verbally at meetings of Environment and Safe Communities Committee on matters within the committee’s Terms of Reference.
+At meetings of the Environment Committee, any member of the public who lives, works, attends an educational establishment or owns or leases land in the Borough may ask a question or make a statement on matters within the Terms of Reference of the Committee.

 Terms of Reference

-1. To carry out the functions falling withing the committee’s area of responsibility as set out below, working within the budget and policy framework approved by Council, except where these functions remain reserved to the Council or have been delegated to another Committee within the Council’s scheme of delegation.
+1. To carry out the functions falling withing the committee’s area of responsibility as set out below, working within the budget and policy framework approved by the Full Council, except where these functions remain reserved to the Full Council or have been delegated to another committee.

-2. To recommend to Council new or changes in previously agreed policies.
+2. To recommend to Full Council new or changes in previously agreed policies.

 Areas of responsibility: